mapariel/synology_VPN_gateway/README.md

 ## Installation on the NAS

-We are going to use docker-compose https://docs.docker.com/compose/ .
-If you can install docker on your NAS, then you will have docker-compose automatically.
+We are going to use *docker-compose* (https://docs.docker.com/compose/) .
+If you can install the app docker on your NAS, then you will get *docker-compose* automatically.

 Make an archive of the folder **Synology_VPN_gateway**, upload it somewhere on your NAS.
 One in the NAS, unzip it.

 Then connect to the NAS with SSH and navigate to the foler **Synology_VPN_gateway**.

 To create the conatiner just type.
-`docker-compose up --build -detach`
+`sudo docker-compose up --build -detach`

 The  IP of the container on your local network  should be visible.